from Marketing Memetics, by Michael Taylor

 If two species occupy the same niche, one will inevitably drive the other to extinction.
 They cannot coexist together in the same habitat, because they compete for the same limited resources.
-If one species gains even the slightest advantage over the other, the one with the advantage will dominate in the long term.
-This leads to either the extinction of the weaker competitor, or to an evolutionary or behavioral shift towards a different ecological niche.
+If you model out the game theory, or just observe what happens in the wild, you’ll see it’s inevitable that direct competition becomes a war of attrition.
+If one species gains even the slightest advantage over the other, the advantage eventually compounds, and that species will end up dominating the ecosystem over the long term.
+This leads to either the extinction of the weaker competitor, or a pivot towards a new ecological niche.
 They must differentiate or die.

-Consider the story of craft beer: driven close to extinction in the Twentieth Century US by large-scale breweries.
+Consider the story of craft beer: driven close to extinction in the US in the 20th Century by large-scale breweries.
 Mass production afforded low prices and big advertising budgets, leaving no shelf space for smaller rivals.
 Small breweries survived by occupying a new niche – flavor – that was a blind spot for big breweries.
-Their very strength in mass production left them unable to counter, leaving space for both to coexist.
+The key was that this wasn’t a false differentiation – the same thing with a different label – it was markedly and undeniably different on a dimension that the large breweries can’t compete with.
+The dedicated craft beer drinker cares less about price than they care about trying new brands and flavors: the apotheosis of large scale standardization.
+The big 4 breweries’ very strength in mass production left them unable to counter, leaving space for both to coexist.
 One thousand flowers bloomed, and craft beer made a comeback.

 Name | Link | Type |